Skip to main content

 With the engine configured, submit runs using the engine slug:

-POST /api/v1/engines/auto-home-pl/runs
+POST /api/v1/engines/my-engine/runs

 See the Integration Guide for the full submission flow, including how to structure offerings, poll for results, and handle failures.